devjunayed/online-nursery-website-client/README.md

 - ✅✅✅**Navbar**: Navigation bar with links to various sections and pages.
 - ✅✅✅**Hero Section**: Highlighting the main features or promotions.
-- **Product Search, Filter, and Pagination**: Options for users to refine their product search.
+- **✅✅✅Product Search, Filter, and Pagination**: Options for users to refine their product search.
-- **Category Section**: Display different product categories.
+- **✅✅✅Category Section**: Display different product categories.
-- **Product List**: Display products in card format with image, title, price, rating, and an "Add to Cart" button.
+- **✅✅✅Product List**: Display products in card format with image, title, price, rating, and an "Add to Cart" button.
-- **Product Details**: Clicking on a product card navigates to the product details page with comprehensive information including image, title, description, price, rating, Category and an "Add to Cart" button.
+- **✅✅✅Product Details**: Clicking on a product card navigates to the product details page with comprehensive information including image, title, description, price, rating, Category and an "Add to Cart" button.
-- **Image Gallery**: Showcases images of the products, displayed in a mosaic view (For reference: [https://ps.w.org/photo-gallery/assets/screenshot-5.png?rev=2039606](https://ps.w.org/photo-gallery/assets/screenshot-5.png?rev=2039606) , [https://assets.hongkiat.com/uploads/free-responsive-image-gallery/8-bootstrap-gallery.jpeg](https://assets.hongkiat.com/uploads/free-responsive-image-gallery/8-bootstrap-gallery.jpeg)).
+- **✅✅✅Image Gallery**: Showcases images of the products, displayed in a mosaic view (For reference: [https://ps.w.org/photo-gallery/assets/screenshot-5.png?rev=2039606](https://ps.w.org/photo-gallery/assets/screenshot-5.png?rev=2039606) , [https://assets.hongkiat.com/uploads/free-responsive-image-gallery/8-bootstrap-gallery.jpeg](https://assets.hongkiat.com/uploads/free-responsive-image-gallery/8-bootstrap-gallery.jpeg)).
 - ✅✅✅**Footer**: Additional links and information.

 ## 📑Page List

-- **Landing Page**: Main page with product search, filtering, pagination, category section, and product list.
+- **✅✅✅Landing Page**: Main page with product search, filtering, pagination, category section, and product list.
-- **Products Page**: Dedicated page with product pagination, filtering, and searching.
+- **✅✅✅Products Page**: Dedicated page with product pagination, filtering, and searching.
-- **Product Details Page**: Detailed information about a specific product.
+- **✅✅✅Product Details Page**: Detailed information about a specific product.
-- **Checkout/Cart Page**: Displays products added to the cart and allows users to proceed to checkout.
+- **✅✅✅Checkout/Cart Page**: Displays products added to the cart and allows users to proceed to checkout.
 - **Payment Page**: Page for handling payments through Stripe.js.
-- **Product and Category Management Page**: Interface for managing products and categories.
+- **✅✅✅Product and Category Management Page**: Interface for managing products and categories.

 ## 🗂️State Management

-- **Redux**: Use Redux to manage the state for products, categories, cart, and other actions.
+- **✅✅✅Redux**: Use Redux to manage the state for products, categories, cart, and other actions.
 - **Actions and Reducers**: Create actions and reducers for managing state changes.

 ## 🎨UI/UX